 Property Tax bills are mailed out ONCE a year, usually in mid-July and cover four quarterly payments.
 The bill mailed in July includes the 3rd and 4th quarters of the current year and the preliminary 1st and 2nd quarters of the next year.
 Payments are due quarterly: Feb.
 1, May 1, Aug.
 1 and Nov.
 1. We offer a 10 day grace period, the maximum allowed by state law.
 If the 10th falls on a weekend or a Borough holiday, the grace period is extended to the Borough’s next business day.

-TAX PAYMENTS CAN BE MADE ONLINE OR BY MAIL.
+TAX PAYMENTS CAN BE MADE ONLINE, BY MAIL, OR IN PERSON.
 YOU MAY ALSO DROP PAYMENT IN THE TAX PAYMENT BOX LOCATED IN THE FRONT ENTRYWAY OF THE MUNICIPAL BUILDING.
 SEE DETAILED OPTIONS BELOW:

 PAY ONLINE USING OUR SECURE ONLINE PAYMENT CENTER.